-You can install Keystone VOMS from any of the repositories published in the AppDB.
-If you plan to install it like this, remove any prior version installed via pip and check that you are removing the old versions.
+You can install Keystone VOMS from any of the following repositories.
+If you plan to install it like this, remove any prior version installed via pip.
+And check that you are removing the old versions.
 If you did not install this module using pip, just ignore this step:

-'''

 pip uninstall python-keystone-voms keystone-voms

-'''